CozySpheal/ITC-1_Final_Project/README.md

 ## Website Features:

-- Hovering on the differnt destiinations provides a brief description and a read more button to reveal more information.
+- Hovering on the different destinations provides a brief description and a read more button to reveal more information.
 - Navigation bar for easier traversal between pages
 - A contact form to provide feedback and inquiries